CodeWithDennis/filament-advanced-components-docs/README.md

 You can add a prefix or suffix images `AdvancedTextColumn`, `AdvancedCheckboxList`, `AdvancedSelectFilter`, `AdvancedSelect`, and `AdvancedTextEntry` components.
 This allows you to add more context to the data you are displaying.

+> [!NOTE]
+> The prefix and suffix method on the `AdvancedTextColumn` is similar to `->icon('')` but with more flexibility and also allows both prefix and suffix image at the same time.

 ![advanced-text-column-badge](art/table-with-filter.png)

 Here is an example of how you can add a prefix image to a column: